Rise to Success: Career Highlights of Arnold Schwarzenegger

 On May 20, 2011, Arnold Schwarzenegger's entertainment counsel announced that all film projects in development were being halted as Schwarzenegger focused on personal matters.

-On July 11, 2011, it was announced that Arnold Schwarzenegger was considering a comeback film, despite legal problems related to his divorce.
+On July 11, 2011, despite legal problems related to his divorce, it was announced that Arnold Schwarzenegger was considering a comeback film.

-Critics mentioned that Schwarzenegger strayed from Friedman's economic thinking in later years, especially upon being elected Governor of California from 2003 through 2011.
+Critics argue that Arnold Schwarzenegger strayed from much of Milton Friedman's economic ways of thinking during his tenure as Governor of California from 2003 through 2011.

-In 2011, Schwarzenegger founded the R20 Regions of Climate Action to develop a sustainable, low-carbon economy.
+In 2011, Arnold Schwarzenegger founded the R20 Regions of Climate Action to develop a sustainable, low-carbon economy.

 2011: Support for Israel at Independence Day Celebration

-In 2011, at the Independence Day celebration hosted by the Israeli Consulate General in Los Angeles, Arnold Schwarzenegger voiced his support for Israel and mentioned signing a bill to divest California pension funds from companies doing business with Iran.
+In 2011, at the Independence Day celebration hosted by the Israeli Consulate General in Los Angeles, Arnold Schwarzenegger expressed his love for Israel and mentioned signing a bill to divest California pension funds from companies doing business with Iran.

-In 2012, Arnold Schwarzenegger helped found the Schwarzenegger Institute for State and Global Policy at the USC Price School of Public Policy, aiming to promote post-partisanship and find solutions to public challenges.
+In 2012, Arnold Schwarzenegger helped to found the Schwarzenegger Institute for State and Global Policy at the USC Price School of Public Policy, focusing on post-partisanship and finding solutions to public policy challenges.

 2012: Starring in "The Expendables 2"